divonlan/genozip/docs/advanced.rst

           |

-.. option:: --debug-seg  Z.  Shows snips being segmented into contexts.
+.. option:: --debug-seg[=field]  Z.  Shows snips being segmented into contexts - possibly limiting to a specific field (use --STATS to see the field names in the file).

           |